Commander One as iOS file manager

 - Operations queue – this requires less resources and does not slow down your Mac

-- ZIP and un-ZIP – compress and extract data of this format, open an archive as a regular folder
+- ZIP and un-ZIP – compress and extract data of this format

 - Search – you can locate files even in archived folder